NamTranWork/rock_paper_scissors/README.md

 - If input is "rock" → return "Rock"
 - Else if input is "paper" → return "Paper"
 - Else if input is "scissors" → return "Scissors"
-- Else → return default "Rock"
+- Else -> return getComputerChoice

 ### Function: playRound(humanChoice, computerChoice)
 - Initialize message and currentScoreTally